 This style of rail differs only slightly from the rail above.
 The front and rear of the rail tube should have plates with $\frac{1}{2}$ " holes.
 These should match up to the holes punched in the front and rear beam.
-These are then secured with a 1 $\frac{1}{2}$ " x $\frac{1}{2}$ " bolt and a $\frac{1}{2}$ " flange nut or nyloc nut.
+These are then secured with a 1 $\frac{1}{2}$ " x $\frac{1}{2}$ " bolt and a $\frac{1}{2}$ " flanged nut or nyloc nut.

-Each four deep nested style lane consists of two rails and three carts.
+Each five deep nested style lane consists of two rails and four carts.
 The two rails in any lane are different from each other (one left hand, plus one right hand).
-Each rail has an (lift-out protector) angle 1 1⁄4" x 1 1⁄4" x approximately 6" long at the front and 12" long in the middle.
+Each rail has an (lift-out protector) angle 1 1⁄4" x 1 1⁄4" x 6" long at the front and 12" long in the middle.
 Rails should be installed so that the end with the angle is at the load/unload end.
 Right-hand and left-hand rails vary in that the lift-out protector angles each face the middle of the lane.
-There is one set of studs on the bottom of the rails that require the attachment of a gauge bar.
-This simply fastens with flange nuts and is designed to keep the rails in gauge when under load.
+There are two sets of studs on the bottom of the rails that require the attachment of gauge bars.
+These simply fasten with flange nuts and are designed to keep the rails in gauge when under load.
 When the cart is installed, the lift-out angle brackets on the cart will fit under the angles on the rails.